-The application period for the position of Cedar Rapids Firefighter is now closed.
+The application process for the position of Firefighter with the Cedar Rapids Fire Department is now closed.

 The Cedar Rapids Fire Department is a dynamic and diverse organization that provides an outstanding opportunity for those interested in a public service career.

 As a part of the City of Cedar Rapids, the Cedar Rapids Fire Department is dedicated to quality customer service as reflected in our Mission Statement: "The mission of the Cedar Rapids Fire Department is to mitigate threats to the health and property of our community through emergency response, quality education and prevention programs."

 Firefighters are involved in many functions including but not limited to: